votca/votca/share/doc/DEVELOPERS_GUIDE.md

 ### Functions ###
   * Make functions short.
-  * Functions should not have more than one use.So use boolean arguments sparingly.
+  * Functions should not have more than one use.
+So use boolean arguments sparingly.

 ### Pointers ###
   * In general, use pointers sparringly.
 Most objects are small and a copy does not change performance.
 Use references as well
-  * If your pointer owns an object(i.e.it has to delete it later) use a `unique_ptr` to it, so you do not have to call `delete` on it yourself
+  * If your pointer owns an object (i.e. it has to delete it later) use a `unique_ptr` to it, so you do not have to call `delete` on it yourself
   * If multiple objects own an object and the last object alive should delete it, use a `shared_ptr`
   * If your object does not have ownership but just wants to visit, you can use a raw pointer, but if you can a reference is better.
   * If you ever have to explicitly call `delete`, you did something very wrong.